Best Buy – Home App

 My next step was to create a new flow so that first-time users with no products associated with their account will land into the support page instead of the products page.
 For this, I created a new user flow so that my PM and Developers on my team will understand when this change would occur.

-Removing the search, filter, sort menu
+To prevent confusion, we'll hide the search, filter, sort menu in the empty state

 The one-click results that were shown earlier also showed that 16% of users were clicking on the search, filter, sort menu on the products page.
 This reinforces the results I observed fro the usability study I conducted very early on.
 By removing this feature, we will eliminate the probability that users will tap there to find support because it is not useful during this empty state.